"In the candy pink hush

 unfinished jigsaw puzzle …"

-She has performed her work at the Canberra Multicultural Festival, Poetry on the Move Festival, Noted Festival, Floriade Fringe Festival, In Other Words Festival (at Lost in Books, Fairfield), the Queensland Poetry Festival, the National Folk Festival, at Smith’s Alternative and at Word in Hand, Glebe.
+She has performed her work at the Canberra Multicultural Festival, Poetry on the Move Festival, Noted Festival, Floriade Fringe Festival, In Other Words Festival, Queensland Poetry Festival, at Smith’s Alternative and at Word in Hand, Glebe.

-Her reviews, ‘Found in Translation’, on the performances of four Japanese women poets and their translators at Poetry on the Move Festival, 2017 and ‘No More Silent Waiting’, on the anthology Autonomy edited by Kathy D’Arcy (2018) have been published by Not Very Quiet Journal.
+Her reviews, “Found in Translation”on the performances of four Japanese women poets and their translators and “No More Silent Waiting” on the anthology Autonomy edited by Kathy D’Arcy (2018) have been published by Not Very Quiet Journal.
 She was the guest editor for Issue 2 of Not Very Quiet Journal.

 In A Common Garment, Anita Patel reminds us that nothing is ordinary.
 These intensely sensuous poems are rich in flavour, scent, colour, and the sound and feel of languages that inhabit the body and shape our unique selves.